By the Pricking of My Thumbs: Synopsis

 In Book 4 Tuppence has recovered.
 An old doll she found in the mysterious house turns out to contain uncut diamonds.
 A party is arranged in Sutton Chancellor.
 Sir Phillip Starke, the local landowner, and Mrs Boscowan are invited.
 Tuppence has the impression that Sir Phillip knows more about the whole affair.
 The next day Tuppence goes to the vicarage and confronts Miss Bligh, who she suspects was the one who hit her on the head.

 Alone, Tuppence goes to the mystery house and to her surprise finds the missing Mrs Lancaster.
 She takes Tuppence to a secret part of the house and proceeds to tell her life story.
 She was a wild child, a dancer, who got pregnant young.
 After she chose to abort the baby (“I was a dancer, I didn’t want a child... the doctor said it would be all right, but it wasn’t all right”), she took up with a criminal gang; they used the house to hide their loot.
 Later she left that life behind and got married, hoping to have a family, but could not conceive again and in her grief and guilt over the abortion became unhinged and started killing children.
 "The only way to atone for the first murder was more murders— they were sacrifices, see?"

 One of the other residents, Mrs Moody, in Sunny Ridge had recognised her, so she had to be silenced.
-Miss Bligh, posing as a relative, resettled her into a new home.
+Miss Bligh, posing as a relative ("Mrs Johnson"), resettled her into a new home.
 After her candour, Mrs Lancaster attempts to kill Tuppence, first with poisoned milk, then with a metal blade.

 Tuppence is saved just in time.
 It is revealed that Mrs Lancaster is actually the wife of Sir Phillip Starke.
 He had covered up her insanity and the crimes she committed.
 He was assisted in the cover-up by Miss Bligh, his former secretary and confidante.
 Tommy and Tuppence then return home.